Accurate Assessment via Process Data: Empirical Example: PIAAC PSTRE

-The above evaluations focused on the agreement between reference set performance and process- vs. response-based $\theta$ estimates across all examinees.
-One may also be interested in how the two $\theta$ estimation methods perform for different types of examinees.
+The comparisons above focused on the overall agreement of each estimator with reference set performance.
+One may also be interested in how the two methods perform for different types of examinees.
 In particular, it is worth evaluating the relative performance of the two estimators when they disagree on an examinee's latent proficiency ranking.
-Using the same $30$ partitions of scoring and references sets from above, we compared the $\hat\theta_{Y_{\mathcal B_1}}$s and $\hat\theta_{X_{\mathcal B_1}}$s produced using $6$ items\footnote{There were again $\binom{7}{6}$ possibilities to select $6$ items for $\mathcal B_1$ from the $7$ scoring set items.
-Similar to the earlier evaluations, the reported performance results averaged across all possible combinations.}.
-On a test set, for each pair of response- and process-based estimators, $\hat\theta_{Y_{\mathcal B_1} }$ and $\hat\theta_{X_{\mathcal B_1}}$, we regressed $\hat\theta_{Y_{\mathcal B_1} }$ on $\hat\theta_{X_{\mathcal B_1}}$ using ordinal least squares regression and calculated each individual's Studentized residual for the regression.
+On each of the $50$ partitions, we computed the process- and response-based estimators using all $7$ items on the scoring set.
+We further regressed the response-based $\hat\theta_{\mathbf Y}^{(s)}$ on the process-based $\hat\theta_{\mathbf X}^{(s)}$ using OLS and computed each individual's Studentized residual for the regression.
 Individuals were then binned into $10$ groups based on their deciles of the Studentized residuals.
-The deciles of the Studentized residuals to some extent reflect the relative difference in performance rankings based on $\hat\theta_{Y_{\mathcal B_1}}$ and $\hat\theta_{X_{\mathcal B_1}}$.
-The two ends of the deciles contain individuals whose process- and response-based latent trait estimates disagree the most in terms of rankings: For individuals in the first decile, their performance rankings based on responses were expected to be much lower than that based on their problem-solving processes.
-Individuals in the $10$th decile were ranked higher based on final responses than based on processes.
-Individuals closer to the middle ($4$th - $6$th decile) were expected to have relatively similar rankings based on processes and responses.
+The deciles of the Studentized residuals reflect the relative discrepancies in performance ranking based on the two trait estimators: For individuals in the first decile, their performance rankings based on process were much lower than that based on responses.
+Individuals in the $10$th decile, on the other hand, were ranked much higher based on responses than based on process.
+Individuals closer to the middle ($4$th - $6$th decile) received similar rankings based on process and responses.
+The MSEs of the two trait estimators with respect to $\hat\theta_{\mathbf Y}^{(r)}$ within each decile were then computed.